 Our last vacation we went on was a charter in Greece and a friend of ours commented on the fact that her husband was sleeping so well.
 She said “This is good.
 He is beginning to relax,” and that’s invaluable to know that you can help in organizing that type of vacation for someone.

 What are some of your favorite charter destinations?

 First of all, the British and U.S. Virgin Islands.
-There are beautiful beaches, shorter sailing distances, beautiful water, and if the wind is up decent sailing.
+There are beautiful beaches, shorter sailing distances, beautiful water, and if the wind is up to decent sailing.
 And it’s still not crowded so far, calmer sailing, hopping to multiple islands within a day, I love it.

 I also love the Grenadines.
 It’s a bit more of an exhilarating type of sailing.
 What I enjoy about it is it’s close to what I imagine what the Caribbean used to be like.
-And you have this great combination of the music, local cuisine, and the people are warm and friendly.
+And you have this great combination of music, local cuisine, and the people are warm and friendly.

 And then you get into the Tobago Keys.
-You can anchor and park the boat close to the shore and swim less then a minute and you’re on the beach, having a lobster barbecue.
+You can anchor and park the boat close to the shore and swim less than a minute and you’re on the beach, having a lobster barbecue.
 You also get decent winds.
 I find it’s very pleasant.
 Grenada too is great for sailing.

-Another favorite area is Greece.
+Another favorite area in Greece.
 I love the culture, the food, the people are warm and friendly.
 And then there is the history.
 There is so much to see on every island.
 It is so rich in culture.
 Many days I think about going back there and sailing through that area again.

 What have you been up to the past couple of months?

 Every fall, going into winter, there are the charter shows in the Caribbean.
 At the beginning of November, there was the British Virgin Islands Yacht Show, which had about 50 yachts this year, mainly catamarans.
 There were some power catamarans, which are growing in number.
 They are great for charters in the Virgin Islands and in the Bahamas.